-There are a number of reasons why a submitted place may not have been published.
-The most common is simply that we haven't gotten to it yet.
-Thanks to our devoted contributors, we sometimes receive more entries than we can quickly edit!
+There are a number of reasons why a submitted place may not have been published, the most common being simply that we haven't gotten to it yet—we often receive more entries than we can quickly edit!

-We also occasionally receive place contributions that are not suitable for the site.
+We do sometimes receive place contributions that are not a fit for the Atlas.
 Reasons include:

 Common reasons for a photo not being used include: